Executive Director and Founder

 Sherene is a graduate of the University of the District of Columbia and the Washington Institute of Paralegal Studies.
 She is also a member of the National Association of Executive Secretaries and Administrative Assistants, American Management Association, and National Association of Notaries.

-Sherene is the secretary for Women at Real Risk (WARR), an organization that emphasizes breast cancer awareness, and is a ten-year breast cancer survivor herself.
+Sherene is the secretary for Women at Real Risk (WARR), an organization that emphasizes breast cancer awareness, and a twenty-year breast cancer survivor herself.
 Often referred to as a “people’s person,” she is very community oriented.
 In addition to her role at WARR, she is a member of Randall Memorial United Methodist Church, where she has served as president of the Randall Memorial United Methodist Women’s Unit; she is a member of the Nominations and Pastor Parish Relations committees.
-She is secretary of the Dresden Green Citizens’ Association and volunteers at the Susan G. Komen for the Cure Foundation.
-In addition, for the past nine years she has organized a team to raise money and participate in the annual 5K Susan G. Komen National Race for the Cure.
+She is secretary of the Dresden Green Citizens’ Association and volunteers at the Susan G. Komen for the Cure Foundation and Doctors Community Hospital as a Survivor Offering Support.
+In addition, for the past nineteen years she has organized a team to raise money and participate in the annual 5K Susan G. Komen National Race for the Cure, Team Name – Taking it in Stride.

-Sherene is a wife, mother, mother-in-law, and grandmother of twins Kyla and Tyler; a very loving family that has been supportive when she needed them most - during her battle with breast cancer and other illnesses.
+Sherene is a wife, mother, mother-in-law, and grandmother of Sydney and two sets of twins Kyla and Tyler; Amber and Faith.
+A very loving family that has been supportive when she needed them most - during her battle with breast cancer and other illnesses.

-Personal Statement: “My passion is to help others, I feel blessed that God has kept me here and that he has a purpose for my life.
-So while I am here, I focus on spreading the word on early detection of breast cancer and assisting women (and their families) in any way I can in this process.”
+Personal Statement: “My passion is to help others, I feel blessed that God has kept me here and my life has purpose.
+So while I am here, I focus on spreading the word on early detection of breast cancer, sharing my experiences and assisting women (and their families) in any way I can in this process.

 Claudia Charmaine Hudson is a native of Kingston, Jamaica, West Indies.
 She resides in the District of Columbia many years.
 Claudia completed school in the USA.